The Stallion Breeding Report

 Filing Your SBR by Mail

-The Stallion Breeding Report form can be submitted to APHA via email or physical mail — the deadline for submission is November 30, the department asks stallion owners to mail early.
+The Stallion Breeding Report form can be submitted to APHA via email or physical mail — the deadline for submission is November 30 of the breeding year (postmark date) to avoid late fees.
 Reports are processed on a first-come, first-served basis, so owners who mail a complete, accurate report will receive their preprinted breeder’s certificates earlier.
 Errors on the report or inaccurate fees will delay printing of the certificates.
-For Stallions standing South of the equator the deadline is on or before May 31st of the year of breeding.
+For Stallions standing South of the equator the deadline is on or before May 31 of the breeding year.

 On the stallion breeding report, list the registered name and number of each mare exposed to your stallion, whether or not the mare conceived.
 Paint stallion owners should list all Paint, Quarter Horse or Thoroughbred mares.
 Quarter Horse and Thoroughbred stallion owners need list only the Paint mares exposed to their stallions.

 Pinto, Arabian, or other breeds of mares need not be reported, because their foals are not eligible for registration with APHA.